 4) What are the benefits of HOA management?
 There are a lot of benefits to using an HOA management company.
 The most important of these benefits are listed below.

 Expertise.
 The people who work in HOA management are experts in the field.
 They will be thoroughly familiar with legal requirements, accounting, and other considerations needed in a well-run community.
 It is unusual for Board members to have similar expertise, so investing in experience outside the community is a major advantage.

 Communication.
 HOA management companies facilitate open communication between the Board and their residents.
-According to these Phoenix property managers, the best communities have easy and open communication channels, which a good HOA management will provide and support.
+According to this Lawrence property management company, the best communities have easy and open communication channels, which a good HOA management will provide and support.

 Unbiased actions.
 Because the HOA management company is a third-party, they will act in an objective way.
 All decisions will be made fairly, and rules will be enforced uniformly.